-Recognized by the American Planning Association as one of the nation’s “Great Streets,” Gay Street was recognized before the Civil War as Knoxville’s main commercial street.
-Gay Street has hosted hundreds of parades, circuses, holidays, and veterans’ organizations, as well as festivals and civil-rights demonstrations.
+Recognized by the American Planning Association as one of the nation’s “Great Streets,” Gay Street was regarded before the Civil War as Knoxville’s main commercial street.
+The street has hosted hundreds of parades, circuses, holidays, and veterans’ organizations, as well as festivals and civil-rights demonstrations.
 It’s been home to iconic theaters, hotels, department stores, restaurants and bars, as well as a curious legend about a vengeful white mule.

 Click on the following icons to jump to related KHP Portal sections!